Obedience: The 99 And The 1

 On a trip to Central Asia, I encountered the most incredible man of faith I’ve ever met.
 He changed my life and the faith of many others.

-And I’m coming to Open Doors Live to share his story with you.
+And I'd love to share his story with you.

 "What does it mean to be wise as a serpent?"

 This was the question Ozod* asked me as we stood outside a bustling cotton market in Central Asia – a part of the world where the violence of Islamic extremism and the pressure of communism collide.

 Image: Mike in Central Asia.

 I remember, I didn’t have an adequate answer, so I chose to remain silent.

 "Well tell me, can the serpent hear God?"
 Ozod said.